The Unstoppable Rise of Cardi B

 Cardi found herself in rare company again, becoming just the third female rapper to score a Grammy nomination for Album of the Year, next to Lauryn Hill and Missy Elliott.
 While Nicki Minaj managed to walk that fine line between street and corporate rap, Cardi was the embodiment of authenticity.

 “You got Cardi, she’s a stripper, and she’s, like, ‘What?
 I don’t have the best grammar, and I’m not trying to be anybody’s role model, by the way.
-All I really need is money,’ ” says Karen Good.
+All I really need is money,’ ” says Karen Good Marable.
 “She’s not part of a straight-up boy clique.
 She’s just kind of self-actualizing, but she comes out of strip clubs, which is a male-dominated environment.”
 As a former stripper, Cardi understood the nature of control, which probably helped her navigate a music business where control has to often be earned.
 “I think Kim took those lumps so that these women can be a little bit more in the driver’s seat.
-They’re not putting themselves in a box, and they’re not letting other people do it,” says Good.
+They’re not putting themselves in a box, and they’re not letting other people do it,” says Good Marable.

 Historically, there’ve been limited ways for female rappers to climb up the chain.
 More often, opportunity knocked through gatekeeping men, both in front of and behind the scenes.
 History implies that women in rap need a man backing them to rise to the level of a superstar.
 But the odds were in Cardi’s favor by the time she blew up.
 There were many more entry points into fame (reality TV, social media) and a lot more measures of popularity, compared to what the women before her had.
 There was also a shift from radio, to mixtapes, to internet and streaming, which changed the narrative of stardom.